Senior Data Scientist

 • Understanding of risks and guardrails for Generative AI applications

 • Skills in Python and SQL for data science, including how to write modular code, familiarity with the core Python data structures and fluency with pandas and other packages commonly used for data science.
+Strong ability to coach data scientists in how to use these tools to address particular business problems and to review the code they produce.

-• A pragmatic, keep it as simple as possible, but no simpler attitude to your work and designs.
+• A pragmatic, "keep it as simple as possible, but no simpler" attitude to your work and designs.

 About working for us

-Our ambition is to be the leading UK business for diversity, equity and inclusion supporting our customers, colleagues and communities and we're committed to creating an environment in which everyone can thrive, learn and develop.
+Our ambition is to be the leading UK business for diversity, equity and inclusion supporting our customers, colleagues and communities and we\'re committed to creating an environment in which everyone can thrive, learn and develop.

 • A generous pension contribution of up to 15%